^

 • Increased physical activity

-Diseases causing stomach pain
+Diseases that cause stomach pain

 Let's take a closer look at the diseases that can cause stomach pain.